gillsdk/gill/packages/react/README.md

 - [`useTokenMint`](#get-token-mint-account) - get a decoded token's Mint account
 - [`useTokenAccount`](#get-token-account) - get the token account for a given mint and owner (or ATA)

+Send data to the Solana blockchain with the gill hooks:
+- [`useSendTransaction`](#send-transaction) - send a transaction to the Solana blockchain

 ### Wrap your React app in a context provider

 Wrap your app with the `SolanaProvider` React context provider and pass your Solana client to it: